You know what QR Codes are and how to create one. You have probably noticed a QR Code remains scanable despite dirt or damage.

 Did you know a QR Code can lose up to 30% of its data and still be perfectly readable with high error correction?
 That’s like a crumpled-up message magically unfolding itself!

-Certain online QR Code generators, such as Scanova, allow users to choose the error correction level while creating a QR Code.
+Few online QR Code generators, such as Scanova, allow users to choose the error correction level while creating a QR Code.
 Check if your QR Code Generator has this feature.

-Besides making the QR Code scannable, error correction creates room for creativity.
-It is an error correction that allows you to add a logo to your QR Codes.
 Removing some data from the QR Code introduces an error.
 Then, the logo is added.
 Hence, one should always choose a higher error correction level when creating a QR Code with a logo.

 2. Do higher QR error correction levels lead to slower scans?